coryszatkowski/expandi-dashboard/README.md

 - **[PRD.md](./PRD.md)** - Complete product requirements and project overview
 - **[ARCHITECTURE.md](./ARCHITECTURE.md)** - Technical architecture and system design
+- **[CHANGELOG.md](./CHANGELOG.md)** - All changes and updates (MUST UPDATE ON EVERY CHANGE)
+- **[DEPLOYMENT_STATUS.md](./DEPLOYMENT_STATUS.md)** - Current deployment status and troubleshooting
 - **[backend/README.md](./backend/README.md)** - Backend setup and API docs
 - **[frontend/README.md](./frontend/README.md)** - Frontend setup and component docs

+### 📝 Documentation Maintenance
+**IMPORTANT:** All developers must update the CHANGELOG.md on every change made to the project.
+This ensures proper tracking of all modifications and helps with debugging and rollbacks.

+---

+## 🤖 AI Agent Guidelines

+**CRITICAL RULES FOR AI AGENTS:**

+### ✅ DO:
+- Always assume production systems are working unless explicitly told otherwise
+- When you get connection errors, investigate your own network/DNS first
+- Ask for clarification if you're unsure about system status
+- Use the correct production URLs: `api.dashboard.orionstrategy.com` and `dashboard.orionstrategy.com`

+### ❌ DO NOT:
+- Assume production systems are broken when you get connection errors
+- Fall back to Railway subdomains without checking if custom domains work
+- Make changes to fix "broken" systems that are actually working fine
+- Assume localhost issues when troubleshooting production problems

+### 🔍 Troubleshooting Protocol:
+1. **First:** Verify the user is actually experiencing an issue
+2. **Second:** Check if it's a network/DNS issue on your end
+3. **Third:** Ask the user to confirm system status
+4. **Only then:** Investigate potential production issues

+### 🚨 Common AI Agent Mistakes:
+- ❌ Assuming custom domains don't work when you get DNS errors
+- ❌ Falling back to Railway subdomains without checking
+- ❌ Making "fixes" for systems that are actually working
+- ❌ Confusing localhost issues with production issues

 ---
 ---